The Joys of Yiddish: References in popular culture

 In 1998, Charles Schumer and Al D'Amato were running for the position of United States Senator representing New York.
 During the race, D'Amato referred to Schumer as a putzhead.
 The New York Times referenced the entry for putz in The Joy of Yiddish and maintained that the phrase did not merely mean "fool", as D'Amato insisted, but was significantly more pejorative: based on that entry, a better translation might be "dickhead".
 D'Amato ended up losing the race; some observers credit this incident with costing him the election.

 Harlan Ellison's 1974 science fiction story "I'm Looking for Kadak" (collected in Ellison's 1976 book Approaching Oblivion and in Wandering Stars: An Anthology of Jewish Fantasy and Science Fiction) is narrated by an eleven-armed Jewish alien from the planet Zsouchmuhn with an extensive Yiddish vocabulary.
-Ellison courteously provides a "Grammatical Guide and Glossary for the Goyim" in which, he says, "The Yiddish words are mine ... but some of the definitions have been adapted and based on those in Leo Rosten's marvelous and utterly indispensable sourcebook The Joys of Yiddish ... which I urge you to rush out and buy, simply as good reading."

 Dave McKean and Neil Gaiman's 2005 fantasy film MirrorMask includes Rosten's classic riddle, discussed in The Joys of Yiddish as follows:

 The first riddle I ever heard, one familiar to almost every Jewish child, was propounded to me by my father:

 "What is it that hangs on the wall, is green, wet -- and whistles?"

 I knit my brow and thought and thought, and in final perplexity gave up.